angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 -------

-Special thanks to [Lisa Möller](https://moeller.media) who created the CSS car in the demo and the header image.
+Special thanks to [Lisa Möller](https://moeller.media) who created the CSS car in the demo and took the header photo.

 <small>**Header image:** Traffic in Moscow, 2018, by Lisa Möller</small>